 Q: What do you do at Kvadrat?

-Q: How would you define Kvadrat as a workplace?
+Q: How do you think of Kvadrat as an inclusive company?

 Over the years, I have grown a lot in my roles within Kvadrat, and if a person has a desire to make a change within his or her role, that opportunity will always be there.
 It is the freedom in the framework principle.
 To give you an example, we have people in our warehouse at HQ who have taken on creative roles or in our custom studio because they had the desire to do that.
 Also, the other way around, from sales into creative or into other specific roles within the company.
 In addition, we do not only hire Scandinavians but also hire locally and have a good mix and respect for the local work culture that we are in, while still maintaining lots of Kvadrat values from HQ.